 If your AGI (Adjusted Gross Income) is equal to or more than the applicable limit listed above, you cannot claim the EIC.

 All wage or salary income, as well as any self-employment earnings, count toward the eligibility limits.
 So do investment earnings.
-In fact, if you make more than $3,450 in investment income, you cannot file for the earned income credit.
+In fact, if you make more than $10,300 in investment income, you will not qualify for the earned income credit.
 Investment income includes such items as taxable interest and dividends, tax-exempt interest, capital gain net income, and income from residential rental property.

 Married couples who file separate returns are not eligible for the earned income credit.
 If you are married but your spouse did not live in your home for the last six months of the year, you may be able to file as head of household and take the credit.

 And if you have no children, you must meet three additional tests before you can claim it:

 - You must be age 25 at by the end of the tax year.
 If you were qualified as a former foster youth or homeless youth, the minimum age is 18.
 However, if you are a student, you must be age 24.